 What is epidemiological modelling and what is it used for?

-Epidemiological models typically have inputs relating to:
+Models typically have inputs relating to:

 - Characteristics of the population, such as the age structure, ethnicity, and the level of immunity either from vaccination or from previous infection.